MGMT 4201 Persuasive Communications in Leadership (2 Credits)

 A management course for graduate students grounded in a strong foundation of real experiences managing and leading Human Resource organizations.
 This course is designed to unify strategy, human resource strategy and principles of management in a highly interactive format employing multiple learning methods.

-MGMT 4303 Conflict and Change Management (2 Credits)
+MGMT 4303 Organizational Politics and Change (2 Credits)

 This course will cover the theory and practice of conflict management, negotiation, and change management in the workplace.
 Change is an inevitable part of organizational life, and competencies in managing change along with resulting conflicts, is a critical skill set for both new and experienced leaders.
 Using established models, the course will explore sources of, and strategies for dealing with, conflict at multiple levels: individual, dyadic, team, and organizational.
 Methods of principled negotiation will be presented and practiced during the course.